Michael Manley: Retirement and death

 Manley wrote seven books, including the award-winning A History of West Indies Cricket, in which he discussed the links between cricket and West Indian nationalism.
 The other books he wrote include The Politics of Change (1974), A Voice in the Workplace (1975), The Search for Solutions, The Poverty of Nations, Up the Down Escalator, and Jamaica: Struggle in the Periphery.

 On 6 March 1997, Michael Manley died of prostate cancer, the same day as another Caribbean politician, Cheddi Jagan of Guyana.
+He was honoured with a state funeral on 16 March with religious services held at the Holy Trinity Cathedral, attended by Cuban President Fidel Castro, Trinidadian Prime Minister Basdeo Panday, and Haitian President René Préval, as well as other various leaders and delegates from the Caribbean.
 He is interred at the National Heroes Park, where his father Norman Manley is also interred.
-Photographer Maria LaYacona's portrait of Manley appears on the Jamaican $1,000 note.
+Photographer Maria LaYacona's portrait of Manley appears on the Jamaican $2,000 note alongside a portrait of Edward Seaga.